validator/validator/README.md

     Shows detailed usage information.

+#### --skip-non-html

+    Skip documents that don’t have *.html, *.htm, *.xhtml, or *.xht extensions.

+    default: [unset; all documents found are checked, regardless of extension]

 #### --html

-    Forces all documents to be parsed by the HTML parser, as text/html (otherwise, *.xhtml documents are parsed using an XML parser).
+    Force any *.xhtml or *.xht documents to be parsed using an XML parser.

-    default: [unset; *.xhtml documents are parsed using an XML parser]
+    default: [unset; XML parser is used for *.xhtml and *.xht documents]

 #### --no-stream